Direct answer

 What a mock exam is (and what you are paying for)

-- Timed simulation: exposes pacing and late-exam accuracy drift
+- Timed simulation: reveals pacing and endurance issues

-- Feedback loop: enables measurable correction across attempts
+- Feedback loop: enables continuous improvement across attempts

 Why mocks matter and when paid options add value